scalacenter/advisoryboard/proposals/009-websites.md

 Note that we are not proposing a wholesale redesign and/or rethink of the sites, or any substantial expansion.
-The scope of the current proposal is limited to updating and maintenance of existing content, plus making whatever modest, targeted, specific additions and improvements that can be done at limited cost.
+The scope of the current proposal is limited to updating and maintenance of existing content, aiding contributors, and making whatever modest, targeted, specific additions and improvements that can be done at limited cost.

 ## Proposal

 Major areas of concern include:

 * All three sites have outdated content
-* Issues and pull requests need ongoing attention
 * Comments need ongoing attention
 * Infrastructure updates are needed
+* External contributors should be supported and encouraged

 More detail on all of these follows.
 The specifics below aren't meant to be binding; they're examples.